epsilon537/boxlambda/docs/interrupts.md

 - 1 interrupt line per Reconfigurable Module (RM), so 3 in total.
 The default RMs are VERA and a Dual JT49.
 VERA uses one interrupt line, JT49 uses none.
 - 1 interrupt line each for:
+    - UART
-  - wbuart
+    - GPIO
-  - sdspi
+    - SDSPI
-  - wbi2c
+    - USB_HID_0
-  - ps2_mouse
+    - USB_HID_1
-  - ps2_keyboard
+    - I2C
     - PicoRV DMA
-  - Quad SPI
     - ICAP
     - DFX Controller
-  - GPIO.

-  That's 10 interrupts in total.
+  That's 12 interrupts in total.

 The interrupts are serviced in order of priority, the highest number being the highest priority.